Temple of Leah, Cebu: Complete Visitor Guide (2026)

 Tops Lookout

-The highest accessible viewpoint above Cebu City — a 360° panorama of the city, harbor, and surrounding islands.
+The highest accessible viewpoint above Cebu City — 360° panorama of the city, harbour, and surrounding islands.
 Best at sunset or evening for city lights.
+The definitive Cebu highland viewpoint.

 🏛️